-James F. Wood – Vice-Chair
+James F. Wood – Co-Chair

 James brings 40 years of legal expertise to the Friendship Bridge Board.
 James is an attorney in the Business & Real Estate Department of Sherman & Howard’s Denver office and has practiced extensively in the areas of private capital formation, business entities, mergers and acquisitions, and other transactional work.
 James was named Best Lawyers’ 2013 Securities/Capital Markets Law Lawyer of the Year in Denver.
 He received his B.A. from the University of Texas and his J.D. from Yale Law School.
 James first became interested in Friendship Bridge when he helped develop an experiential learning program at the school where his children attended; students took school-sponsored trips to Guatemala and learned about Friendship Bridge.
 For several years, James has provided pro bono legal services in connection with borrowings by Friendship Bridge and various corporate and contract matters.
 His wife (Felicity Hannay) was a board member from 2006 to 2012.

-Susan Zimmermann – Secretary
+Susan Zimmermann – Co-Chair

-An internationally-known speaker and consultant, Susan Zimmermann is coauthor of Mosaic of Thought and 7 Keys to Comprehension.
-She cofounded and served as the Executive Director of the Denver-based Public Education and Business Coalition, an organization that has spearheaded groundbreaking work on reading comprehension.
+An internationally-known speaker and consultant, Susan Zimmermann is the coauthor of Mosaic of Thought and 7 Keys to Comprehension.
+She co-founded and served as the Executive Director of the Denver-based Public Education and Business Coalition, an organization that has spearheaded groundbreaking work on reading comprehension.
 Susan has given hundreds of workshops, keynotes, and summer institutes in nearly every US state, and internationally, on ways to deepen reading and writing experiences for adults and children.
 Susan is also the author of Keeping Katherine and Writing to Heal the Soul, winner of the Colorado Book Award.
 Susan has been a trustee of numerous nonprofits including the International Rett Syndrome Association, the Colorado Outward Bound School, and The Women’s Wilderness Institute.
 A mother of four and graduate of Yale Law School, Susan lives in the foothills west of Denver.

-Tyler Clark – Treasurer
+Susie Miller – Treasurer

 Past President and CEO of American General Securities, Inc., based in Houston, Texas, Paul spent his entire business career in the financial services industry.
 Upon retiring in 2001, he moved to Colorado, where he became actively involved with Friendship Bridge.
 Paul joined Friendship Bridge’s board of directors in 2005, serving for three years and chairing the budget and finance committee, before becoming the Executive Director of the Executive Service Corps based in Aspen, CO.
 Paul continued supporting Friendship Bridge, and, upon retiring from Executive Services Corps, rejoined the board in March 2010.
 Paul has extensive nonprofit experience, having served on several boards while living in Texas and Colorado.
 He has a master’s degree in economics from Trinity College in Hartford, CT.